instantOS/instantos.github.io/youtube/fullscreen.md

 This feature allows you to temporarily put a window into fullscreen mode without impacting any of the other windows or its actual position and size.
-It can be activated using Super + Ctrl + F and using it a second time restores the window to its normal behaviour.
+It can be activated using Super + Ctrl + F and using it a second time restores the window to its normal behavior.

 For example you could be in the grid layout working with lots of windows but would like to examine the contents of a window using the entire screen.
 Instead